ernstlab/CNEP/README.md

 Option A

-Execute the command
-> mkdir MODELSDIR

-Also, for each training file in TRAINDIR_SUBSET directories created in step 3 option A execute these set of commands:
+For each training file in TRAINDIR_SUBSET directories created in step 3 option A, execute these set of commands:
 >gunzip TRAINDIR/trainfile

 >LIBLINEAR/liblinear-2.1/train -s 6 -B 1 -c 1 TRAINDIR/trainfile MODELSDIR/trainfile.model